Ircama/osm-carto-tutorials/pages/90_rendering-hw-sw.md

 comments: true
 ---

+A merged contribution to openstreetmap-carto is not automatically published.
+The maintainers periodically [tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) the latest set of updates and [publish](https://git-scm.com/book/en/v2/Git-Basics-Tagging#Sharing-Tags) it into a GitHub release.

+To verify the current version of openstreetmap-carto, check the [Releases](https://github.com/gravitystorm/openstreetmap-carto/releases) section of the GitHub repository.
+Besides, the main changes are included in the [CHANGELOG](https://github.com/gravitystorm/openstreetmap-carto/blob/master/CHANGELOG.md) document.
+The latest release is published to the tile servers.
+The OSM server administrators can control which version to install[^1].

 Summary of the hardware and software configuration of the OpenStreetMap production tile servers as found in some GitHub posts and sites.

 Tile servers: